altinukshini/dns-spywaredomains-script/README.md

 # DNS spywaredomains zones script

-Very simple shell script to automate the process of updating spywaredomain zones file from http://dns-bh.sagadc.org and reload named
+Very simple bash script to automate the process of updating spywaredomain zones file from http://dns-bh.sagadc.org and reload named

-**Scripts have been tested only on RHE 7**
+**Scripts have been tested only on RHEL 7**

 ## Requirements